You are here

 —Gary Shteyngart, bestselling author of Little Failure

 Author Lev Golinkin was born in Kharkov, Ukraine in 1980, during the twilight of the Soviet Union, a time of virulent antisemitism.
-When immigration is briefly possible in response to international pressure, the Golinkins risk everything to make a new life for Lev and his sister.
-Years later, Lev, now an American adult just out of college, retraces his family's long trek.
-To offer his thanks, he locates the strangers who helped his family and fought for their freedom, and in the process, gains a new future by better understanding his past.
+When immigration was made briefly possible due to international pressure, his family risked everything to make a new life for Lev and his sister.
+Years later, Lev, an American adult just out of college, retraced his family's long trek.
+To offer his thanks, he located the strangers who helped his family and fought for their freedom.
+A Backpack, a Bear, and Eight Crates of Vodka is his story — and theirs.

-Resources for book groups and individual readers will be available online this fall.
+Resources for book groups and individual readers will be available online in November.